Smart Location Mapping

 The Smart Location Database is a nationwide geographic data resource for measuring location efficiency.
 It includes more than 90 attributes summarizing characteristics such as housing density, diversity of land use, neighborhood design, destination accessibility, transit service, employment, and demographics.
 Most attributes are available for every census block group in the United States.

-EPA first released the Smart Location Database in 2011 and released version 2.0 in July 2013.
+EPA first released the Smart Location Database in 2011 and released version 2.0 in July 2013, and version 3.0 in 2021.
 Please review the Smart Location Database Technical Documentation and User Guide for a full description of all available variables, data sources, data currency, and known limitations.
+Coverage is limited to metropolitan regions served by transit agencies that share their service data in a standard format called GTFS .
+The User Guide includes a full list of those areas.

 Figure 1 illustrates one of the variables in the Smart Location Database.
 The map shows patterns of spatial variation in transit service availability and density in Los Angeles and its surrounding cities and suburbs.

-Source: EPA analysis of public transit service data available in GTFS format Exit from Metro-Los Angeles, Metrolink Trains, Municipal Area Express (MAX), Torrance Transit, and Riverside Transit Agency.
+Source: EPA analysis of public transit service data available in GTFS format from National Transit Database (NTD), Federal Highway Administration (FHWA), 2020.

 Sample Variables Included in the Smart Location Database